-In today's Daily Do, Where does digestion occur? , students engage in science and engineering practices and use patterns as a thinking tool to make sense of the phenomenon of digestion.
-Students have an opportunity to apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea the body is a system of multiple interacting systems).
+In today's Daily Do, Where does digestion occur?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of the phenomenon of digestion.
+Students will apply physical science ideas about chemical reactions and physical changes to develop life science ideas about digestion (the beginning of the science idea that the body is a system of multiple interacting subsystems).
 This task has been modified from its design to be used by middle school students, families, and teachers in distance learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

-Before you begin the task, you may want to access the accompanying Where does digestion occur?
+Before beginning the task, you may want to access the accompanying Where does digestion occur?
 Google slide presentation.

 In the Why does the cracker taste sweet?
-Daily Do, students figure out digestion begins in the mouth.
-Use the following prompt to make sure students have ownership of this understanding and show slide 2:
+Daily Do, students figure out that digestion begins in the mouth.
+Use the following prompt to ensure students have ownership of this understanding, and show slide 2:

 At this point, we have not defined digestion.
-Show slide 3 and ask students:
+Show slide 3, and ask students this question:

 You may use this question as a formative assessment.
-Look for students to identify that:
+Look for students to identify the following:

 Allow students to share their ideas.
 Accept all answers.

 Ask students to share what they noticed in their data.
-Students will likely notice:
+Students will likely notice the following:

-Show slide 11 and give students time to examine the different molecular structures of food molecules found on their Student Handouts and answer question 3, What relationships between the different food molecules do you notice?
+Show slide 11, and give students time to examine the different molecular structures of food molecules found on their Student Handouts and answer question 3, What relationships among the different food molecules do you notice?

-Allow students to share out a relationship that they identify.
+Allow students to share a relationship that they identify.
 Students should share the following:

 Use the following prompt to help students make connections between the molecule images and their data tables (question 2).

-Lead a discussion to help students make sense of the data and images we have examined today using the following prompts:
+Lead a discussion to help students make sense of the data and images they have examined today using the following prompts:

 Tell students to add these noticings to their data tables (question 2) in their Student Handouts.
-A sample image is found below.
+A sample image appears below.

 Ask students to develop claim, evidence, reasoning statements about the functions of each organ in the digestion system.
 Have them record their statements in question 4 of their Student Handouts.

-Invite students to share out their statements.
-Students should provide feedback on each other's claims by asking clarifying questions, comparing ideas, contrasting ideas, and giving critiques.
+Invite students to share their statements.
+Students should provide feedback on one another's claims by asking clarifying questions, comparing ideas, contrasting ideas, and giving critiques.